mliszcz/msc-thesis/thesis/chapters/54-appendix-selected-aspects-of-implementation.md

 a widget that appears to the user as a single entity that has no internal structure.
 The widget will always look the same, no matter what stylesheets are loaded.
 External code cannot modify widget's behavior accidentally.
-The example that creates a shadow root is shown on [@Lst:D-code-shadow].
+An example that creates a shadow root is shown in [@Lst:D-code-shadow].

 [^D-node-shadow-piercing]: The *shadow-piercing selectors* have been deprecated and no alternative has been proposed yet.